An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Methodology

 \section{Methodology}

 An end-to-end system treats the entire system as a whole adaptable black box.
 The process of feature extraction and classifier training are achieved in parallel with an objective function that is consistent with the evaluation metric~\cite{Irum2019SpeakerVU}.

-Our method in this project is mainly based on the GE2E model proposed by~\cite{wan2017generalized}.
 The main advantage of the generalized end-to-end training is that it enables us to process a large number of utterances at once, which greatly decreases the total training and convergence time.
-In this section, we first explain the proposed GE2E method.
-Then the necessary pre-processing and data preparation, the training procedure, and configuration will be described.
+In this section, we first explain the proposed GE2E method \cite{wan2017generalized}.
+Afterward, the necessary data pre-processing and preparation, training procedure, and configuration will be described.